whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 Thus people in healthy nations _choose whom to follow, and only follow as long as they value the leader's direction._ This allows them to have strong leaders, but no rulers.

 Consider a military setting.
-In unhealthy nations, militaries are very strict hierarchies where each soldier is expected to follow orders or be severely punished.
+In unhealthy nations, militaries are very strict hierarchies where each soldier is expected to follow orders of unaccountable leaders or be severely punished.
 Soldiers do not choose which commander or which orders to follow.

 Contrast that with a healthy-nation military.
 Apache man Geronimo said that warriors would assume various positions of leadership by common consent, and would only keep those positions as long as they led well.[xxx-geronimo autobio|preparation of a warrior]